lizzieinvancouver/buds/analyses/_READMEanalyses.txt

 Pheno Budburst prep.R - preps the data, good use for methods and I used it to figure out who to acknowledge

-Pheno Budburst analysis.R — this is the MAIN analysis file and is sourced in the main text and supp
+Pheno Budburst analysis.R — this is the MAIN analysis file and is sourced in the main text and supp (incl. figures: Sens_vs_day)

 Additional Plots and Processing.R